deepuzz11/EcoWise-Your-Personalized-Carbon-Tracker/README.md

 ---

+### **Installation Instructions**

+1. Clone the repository: `git clone <repository-url>`
+2. Navigate to the project directory: `cd EcoWise`
+3. Set up a virtual environment: `python -m venv venv`
+4. Activate the virtual environment:
+   - On Windows: `venv\Scripts\activate`
+   - On macOS/Linux: `source venv/bin/activate`
+5. Install the required packages: `pip install -r requirements.txt`
+6. Run the application: `python app.py`

+---

+### **Usage Instructions**

+Once the application is running, navigate to `http://localhost:5000` in your web browser.
+You can start by registering and then inputting your data to track your carbon footprint.

+---

+### **Contributing**

+If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Any improvements or suggestions are welcome!

+---

+### **License**

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 **EcoWise** represents my belief in the power of individual actions.
 Through this app, I aim to encourage others to take small, consistent steps toward reducing their carbon footprints and working together for a more sustainable future.